Pathways and engagement

-Walanga Muru partners with high schools to ensure Aboriginal and Torres Strait Islander students receive the preparation they need to succeed at school, develop their cultural identity, and have the resilience to overcome life’s challenges and emerge as one of tomorrow's leaders.
+Walanga Muru partners with high schools and community to ensure Aboriginal and Torres Strait Islander students receive the preparation they need to succeed at school, develop their cultural identity, and have the resilience to overcome life’s challenges and emerge as one of tomorrow's leaders.
 Opportunities for partnerships with high schools include the In-School Engagement Program, Rising Stars Leadership camp, Camp Aspire, the Critical Thinking Unit as well as one-off presentations and campus visits.

 In-School Engagement Program - years 7 to 10